rolandomathias/blockchainvalue/README.md

 # Installation

+Steps below should be followed once - when you setup files for local development:

 * Clone this repository ( easiest way is to use [GitHub Desktop](https://desktop.github.com/) )
 * Open console and navigate to repository directory
 * Run `npm install`